This Is Our School

-Maunula Secondary School and Helsinki Math School (Maunulan yhteiskoulu ja Helsingin matematiikkalukio) offers education for students in lower secondary school between ages 13-16 (grades 7-9), as well as for students in upper secondary school.
+Maunula Secondary School and Helsinki School of Mathematics (Maunulan yhteiskoulu ja Helsingin matematiikkalukio) offers education for students in lower secondary school between ages 13-16 (grades 7-9), as well as for students in upper secondary school.
 Our school has a combined number of 800 students, of which half study in our lower secondary school and half in our upper secondary school.

-In Maunula lower secondary school, students can receive their education either in Finnish or in English, since our school also has international classes.
+In Maunula lower secondary school, students can receive their education either in Finnish or in English, since our school also has English-speaking classes.
 In our upper secondary school all tuition is in Finnish.
-Our upper secondary school, or lukio, has two study paths from which the students can choose.
+Our upper secondary school, or lukio, has two study programmes from which the students can choose.
 They can study in what we call yleislukio that gives education according to the Finnish National Core Curriculum for Upper Secondary Schools.
 However, students can also apply to our math-specialised upper secondary school (matematiikkalukio) where they will receive the same general education that they would in our yleislukio, but they will also receive a wider education and knowledge in mathematics and sciences.

 Our school is a private school that offers free education according to the Finnish National Core Curriculum both in the lower secondary and upper secondary schools.
 Our school operates under the ownership of Viipurin Reaalikoulu Oy.